banhao/AutoSpamEmailScan/README.md

 By working with the "Cisco Email Reporting Plug-in" for Outlook, you can let the end users to block spam emails by one click.

 # AutoSpamEmailScan
-“AutoSpamEmailScan.ps1” is used to monitor a specific mailbox that in enterprise users can forward suspicious spam emails to a specific mailbox.
+“AutoSpamEmailScan.ps1” is used to monitor a specific mailbox that enterprise users can forward suspicious spam emails to a specific mailbox.
 This PowerShell script can monitor the mailbox for any unread emails, grab the URLs and attachments from the emails and submit to virustotal.com, urlscan.io, Google safe browsing and OPSWAT.
 Script also can extract URLs from a pdf file.
 After the scan finished, script can generate HTML format scan report and auto reply to the senders.
 Script can be run once or loop interval, if $INTERVAL in the init.conf is 0 means script will only run one time else the number is the loop interval seconds.